 A similar thing can be envision for nucleotide base metabolism.
-The great benefit conferred by this ability could be expected in the manipulation the energy of phosphate bonds-the centrality
+The great benefit conferred by this ability could be expected in the manipulation the energy of phosphate bonds-the centrality of ATP today being the "fossil" remains-and polynucleotides to perhaps find a useful role as storage repositories of nucleotides.

 Having monomers on the scene opens up the contingent possibility of stringing monomers into polymers.
 This is just another catalytic activity we could expect in clay-the ability, at some late date, to create relatively primitive examples of proteins and RNA.
-With primitive proteins and nucleic acids as products of protometabolism we have the contingent requirements for life, as we know it to emerge.
+With primitive proteins and nucleic acids as products of proto-metabolism we have the contingent requirements for life, as we know it to emerge.